 - Berries: Blueberries, blackberries, cherries, raspberries, pomegranates

-- Using a straw.
 Always use a straw when drinking beverages as a way to keep the dark dyes, acidity, and colors away from your teeth.
 If you have trouble with this on the go, consider keeping a reusable keychain straw on hand.

 Avoid letting these substances sit on your teeth.
 If you are not able to always brush your teeth after you eat, consider rinsing your mouth to clean it out a bit.

 Yes, there are actually some foods that act as natural whiteners!
 Some of these foods are apples, spinach, broccoli, celery, pineapple and even strawberries.
 The most effective is cheese, because it counteracts with acidic foods and helps the pH level in your mouth.

-If you need to talk to a dentist or want to have a professional whitening done, visit you dentist to get the best treatment for your oral health.
+If you need to talk to a dentist or want to have a professional whitening done, visit your dentist to get the best treatment for your oral health.